Kids playing in a trampoline fort.

 Woobies are used in all military branches, making this camo blanket the perfect addition to your trampoline fort sleepovers.
 It dries quickly and compresses flat for storage, all while keeping your kids warm and cozy.

 These inflatable camping pillows blow up in seconds and stay inflated all night long.
-They are soft, waterproof, and easily storable, so you can keep a few pillows on hand for your next trampoline sleepover.
+They are soft, waterproof, and easy to store, so you can keep a few on hand for your next trampoline sleepover.

 Awesome Battle Toys